ItsAMemeMario/CPSC210_JavaProject/README.md

 I have chosen to implement the second option for phase 4 of this project.
 The CursorModeButton class is the superclass of all buttons which change the cursor mode upon being clicked (check, move, and feed).

+## Phase 4: Task 3

+The UML class design diagram shows an excessive amount of coupling.
+For example, ClearButton calls clearOctopus() in Aquarium and AquariumGameGUI, when the call to Aquarium.clearOctopus() could have just been included in AquariumGameGUI.clearOctopus to remove the need for an Aquarium field in ClearButton.
+With the lecture material from the Design module in mind, a lot of redundant design can be avoided.